openstack-archive/instack-undercloud/Overcloud-packages.md

         COMPUTESCALE=${COMPUTESCALE:-1}
         BLOCKSTORAGESCALE=${BLOCKSTORAGESCALE:-1}
         SWIFTSTORAGESCALE=${SWIFTSTORAGESCALE:-0}

+1. Deploy the overcloud using provided heat templates or use the tuskar cli.
+Run one of the following examples.

+        # heat
+        instack-deploy-overcloud

+        #tuskar
+        instack-deploy-tuskar-cli

 1. Run the test-overcloud script to launch a cirros image on the overcloud and wait until it pings successfully